deepbrainspace/deepbrain-stack/projects/bnb/architecture.md

 This setup is optimal because it’s self-hosted (except GroqCloud, which you’d pay per API call), leverages Firestore’s simplicity, Qdrant’s search, Neo4j’s relationships, and an LLM’s polish—all feeding into Rocket.Chat for a unified UX.

-### Architecture Diagram (Mermaid)
+### Architecture Diagram
-Here’s a visual using Mermaid syntax, showing how data flows and components connect:
+Here’s an architecture diagram, showing how data flows and components connect:

 ```mermaid
 graph TD